The Thoughts of Painted People

 I can only guess at what purpose these Spanish villains have for me.
 But they have taken me alive, and God be praised for that.
 I daresay I am the only Flemish soul left in all of Kruisbladeren.

 For fear of my spells, they have tied my wrists, and soon they will surely gag me.
 Yet they are reluctant to touch me.
-The one at my right, smelling of beer and sweat, prods me with a spear now and again, but I can tell the fight is mostly gone from him -- see how he sags in place, see how his face droops.
-There are too many Spaniards for me to escape, and even if my hands were free, I'd have no chance to invoke a spell.
-But if Droopy were the only one guarding me, I would take my chances at kicking him down and beginning to cast.
+The one at my right, smelling of beer and sweat, prods me with a spear now and again, but I can tell the fight is mostly gone from him: see how he sags in place, his countenance heavy as lead.
+There are too many Spaniards for me to escape -- even if my hands were free, I'd be cut down before finishing the first phrase of a spell -- but were this sluggard my only guard, I would take my chances at kicking him down and beginning to cast.

 Teleport is the ideal choice, but too slow.
-Hold Person, then, or another charm to keep Droopy on the floor, and then Teleport...
+Hold Person, then, or another charm to keep Sluggard on the floor, and then Teleport...
 But this is idle wishing.
-Perhaps I can reason with the one in blue; he is giving me a sympathetic eye -- whereas the man behind me is so cowardly he will not even meet my gaze.
+Perhaps I can reason with yonder man in the blue doublet.
+I espy a glimmer of Christian mercy in his aspect -- whereas the craven behind me dares not even meet my gaze.

 2. Captain Emilio